By Kahini Iyer Oct. 17, 2018

 It took the clout of 20 powerful and credible women to bring down one harasser.
 What message does this send to India’s women, whose harassers are not public figures, and who are not the nation’s top journalists and writers?
 That their stories will be ignored?

-Minister of State for External Affairs MJ Akbar has finally resigned.
-After days of dilly-dallying, calls from the Opposition, equivocation from the ruling government, and a defamation lawsuit, Akbar has been forced by public pressure or conscience to step down.
-In the confusing last few weeks, he is the most high-profile casualty of India’s roaring #MeToo movement.
+In October 2017, Minister of State for External Affairs MJ Akbar had no choice but to resign.
+After days of dilly-dallying, calls from the Opposition, equivocation from the ruling government, and a defamation lawsuit, Akbar was forced by public pressure or conscience to step down.
+He is the most high-profile casualty of India’s #MeToo movement.

 A powerful former editor, Akbar’s shenanigans in the newsroom were an open secret for decades.
 At last count, 16 women had spoken up about how he harassed them and 20 journalists came forward to testify against him in court.